IslamNuryyev/Langchain/README.md

 Download Node.js if you haven't already: https://nodejs.org/en

+## Getting Started

-## 1. In the project directory run:
+1. In the project directory run:

 `npm install`

-## 2. rename .env_sample file to .env and paste your API key there
+2. Rename .env_sample file to .env and paste your API key there

-## 3. Open a terminal window in the project directory and start the frontend by running this command:
+3. Open a terminal window in the project directory and start the frontend by running this command:

 `node index.js`

-## 4. If you want to ask a different question modify the value of question variable in index.js file
+4. If you want to ask a different question modify the value of question variable in index.js file

- `const question = "YOUR_QUESTION`
+`const question = "YOUR_QUESTION"`